Optimal corrector estimates on percolation clusters: Preliminaries

 \subsubsection{The partition $\Pa$ of well-connected cubes}

 We apply the construction of the previous subsection to obtain a random partition~$\Pa$ of $\Zd$ which simplifies the geometry of the percolation cluster.
 This partition plays an important role in the rest of the paper.
-For bounds on the ``good event" which allows us to construct the partition, we use the important results of Pisztora~\cite{P}, Penrose and Pisztora~\cite{PP} and Antal and Pisztora~\cite{AP}.
+To obtain bounds on the ``good event" which allows us to construct the partition, we use the results of Pisztora~\cite{P96}, Penrose and Pisztora~\cite{PP96} and Antal and Pisztora~\cite{AP96}.
 We first recall some definitions introduced in those works.

-\begin{definition}[Crossability and crossing cluster] We say that a cube $\cu$ is \emph{crossable} (with respect to $\a \in\Omega$) if each of the $d$ pairs of opposite $(d-1)$--dimensional faces of $\cu$ is joined by an open path in $\cu$.
+\begin{definition}[Crossability and crossing cluster] We say that a cube $\cu$ is \emph{crossable} (with respect to an environment $\a \in\Omega$) if each of the $d$ pairs of opposite $(d-1)$--dimensional faces of the cube $\cu$ is joined by an open path in $\cu$.
 We say that a cluster~$\C \subseteq \cu$ is a \emph{crossing cluster for $\cu$} if $\C$ intersects each of the $(d-1)$--dimensional faces of $\cu$. \end{definition}

 \begin{definition}[Good cube] We say that a triadic cube $\cu\in\T$ is \emph{well-connected} if there exists a crossing cluster~$\C$ for the cube $\cu$ such that: \begin{enumerate}